swiftlang/swift-evolution/proposals/0000-binaryinteger-ispower.md

 ### Slow path

 The slow path is generic for any input base, and the algorithm is standard.
-It initially handles some corner cases when `base.magnitude <= 1`; then it repeatedly multiplies `base`  to see if it can be equal to `self` at some point.
+It handles some corner cases when `base.magnitude <= 1` in the first place; and then it repeatedly multiplies `base` to see if it can be equal to `self` at some point.
 Attentions are required to avoid overflow of the multiplications.

 ```swift
 extension BinaryInteger {